 This program has succeeded in providing over 400 students with a meaningful research experience.
 Because of this program, some of Louisiana’s best and brightest undergraduates, who attend school elsewhere, have been introduced to the opportunities available in their home state.
 After completing their internship, many student interns present their data at medical or scientific conferences, or have their research published in medical or scientific journals.

-This program is funded by the National Science Foundation (REU), National Institutes of Health (NIAAA), the Louisiana BCM Science Youth Initiative, the Patrick F. Taylor Foundation, LSUHSC School of Medicine and the Stanley S. Scott Cancer Center.
+This program is funded by the National Science Foundation (REU), National Institutes of Health (NIAAA), Louisiana Baptist Community Ministries Science Youth Initiative, Patrick F. Taylor Foundation, New Orleans BioInnovations Center, LSUHSC School of Medicine and the Stanley S. Scott Cancer Center.